Dunoon Dirt Dash

 We highly encourage you to take the train or cycle to the event.

 By bike: You can take both ferries from Gourock to Dunoon.
-There’s a regular ferry service from Hunter’s Quay to McInroy’s Point.
+The quickest way is the passenger ferry from Gourock to Dunoon Pier, which has bike spaces.
+Please check the Calmac website for timetables and fares.
+Alternatively there’s a regular ferry service from Hunter’s Quay to McInroy’s Point.
 Please check Western Ferries for timetables and fares.
-Alternatively you can take the passenger ferry from Gourock to Dunoon Pier, which has limited bike spaces.
-Please check the Calmac website for timetables and fares.

 By train: Dunoon has no train station, but you can take the train to Gourock to connect with the ferry to Dunoon.
 For timetables and fares check the Scotrail website and Calmac website for ferry times.